it-p-lodz-pl/TUL.Courses/PW/Project/Feedback.md

 - "prove that the protection of data integration is implemented"

-Co oznacza integracja danych i jak ją chronic?
+Co oznacza integracja danych i jak ją chronić?